kubedb/website/content/articles/how-to-deploy-postgres-via-kubernetes-postgresql-operator final/index.md

 ---
-title: Deploy Postgres via Kubernetes PostgreSQL Operator 01111
+title: How to Deploy Postgres via Kubernetes PostgreSQL Operator
 Description: Learn how to deploy Postgres using the Kubernetes PostgreSQL Operator.
 A step-by-step guide for deploying PostgreSQL database in Kubernetes.
 date: "2023-02-01"
 ---